etofok/Dota-2-Queue-Go/README.md

 **(!)
 MAKE SURE your 'ShareToChat.png' image IS THE SAME IMAGE as in your in-game lobby!**

-If you use a different resolution - just retake the image with 'PrintScreen', then crop it in 'Paint'.
+If you use a different resolution - just retake the image.
+(Screenshot with the 'PrintScreen' keyboard button, then crop it in 'Paint'.)
+(ShareX and alike apps work as well)

 [**Download Button Click Here**](https://github.com/etofok/Dota-2-Queue-and-Go/releases/tag/v1.1)